Cessna A-37 Dragonfly / Super Tweet

 In the Second World War, Korean pilots were trained in China to fight against Japan.
 After the war, the South was occupied by the Allied forces and the North by the Soviets.
 When the South declared independence, the North invaded the South from June 1950.
 The Korea War was a fact and a severe war.
 Air jet fights were between North MiG-15's and US F-86's.
 Nearly, the North succeeded to control the whole Korea peninsula with their army.
 With large US and other Western "United Nations" support, the forces from the North were pushed back.
 A cease fire was agreed July 1953 lasting until today between North Korea and South Korea with a 4-kilometer demilitarized zone along the 38th parallel.
 Still there are tensions between South Korea and extreme communist North Korea of the Kim-Jong dinasty which has several nuclear bombs and develops longe range missiles.

 The South Korea air force was set-up with American aid from 1948, flying with Pipers.
 The Republic of Korea Air Force (ROKAF) got additional light aircraft and later F-51's, the USA had military bases in the country.
 In the 1950s jets were delivered with some 140 F-86 Sabres, T-33 and F-86D.
 In the 1970s F-4 Phantoms were acquired and F-5's.
 Helicopters were flown as well as transports like the C-46 and C-123.
 In the mid seventies delivered were some 40 T-37 second hand jets from Brasil and some 28 ex-VNAF A-37's.
 Under the "Peace Bridge" program some 40 F-16C/D were delivered but also over 50 additional F-4D/ F-4E/ RF-4C.
 For training the T-38 was leased.
-Local industry such as Korea Aircraft Industries (KAI) did license production with the "K.." designation such as KF-5E/F and later KF-16 of which over 120 F-16C/D put into service.
+Local industry such as Korea Aerospace Industries (KAI) did license production with the "K.." designation such as KF-5E/F and later KF-16 of which over 120 F-16C/D put into service.
 F-15 Eagles were also acquired.
 KAI designed the KT-1 trainer and even Russia delivered from 2004 some 23 IL-103 (known as the T-103).
 The newest trainer jet is the T-50 lead in fighter trainer.
-A new fighter is sought.

 .